 Raising vital funds for research to cure low-grade serous carcinoma

 September is Gynaecological Cancer Awareness Month.
-It's when we tie up our laces and get active to support women with low-grade serous ovarian cancer (LGSC).
+It's when we get active to support women with low-grade serous ovarian cancer (LGSC).

 Anyone can participate.
-All you need to do is be active, fundraise and raise awareness!
+All you need to do is be willing to get active, fundraise and raise awareness!

 LGSC tends to affect younger women and is difficult to treat.
 Which is why we Step Up in September to show women they're not alone and raise crucial funds for research.

 Whether it's a 5km run, 10 000 steps, an epic bike ride or a stroller push - it all counts.

 TIPS TO GET STARTED:

 1. Choose an activity - walk, run, cycle (or something else!) and set a goal for the month!
 You might want to do your activity a certain number of days, or every day of the month - it's up to you!!

 4. Join our team to create your fundraising page - you can fundraise on your own or add a "join" button to your page and ask your friends to be involved.